-Plus, not only that, but these dresses are nice and soft and they are washable!
+Which leads me to the next benefit of this brand.
+They are washable!
 That is so important when you have little girls who like to do everything in their princess dresses because those dresses are sure to need a good washing at some point!

 Their current dress selections are slightly different from the ones my girls had but still so nice.
 You can purchase the Elsa dress here and the Anna dress here.

 Catherine Stephenson says

 I love this idea to make for my little ones in my dance studio.
 We could even use these in a routine for our recital and they look so easy to make.
 Thank you for sharing!